mattmaynes2/aria/reports/proposal/proposal.md

 Sensor communication will all be routed through the communication service.
 This will use the communication protocol from the previous milestone.
-To aid in usability, when a new device is added to the network it will follow a discovery protocol to add itself to the machine learning server's system.
+To aid in usability, when a new device is added to the network, it will follow a discovery protocol to add itself to the machine learning server's system.
 The discovery protocol and implementation will be completed in this milestone.

 #### 4. Sensors and Actuators; Inputs and Control